 By designing with user feedback and data, I improve customer shopping experiences through visual design as well as implementing new processes, systems, and standards.
 As a company with close relationships to its customers, I gained a breadth of knowledge in every area of the business to create designs centered around the customer.

 Below is the design process for the online store.
 Check out my email marketing portfolio for a sampling of customer journeys and how I grew email list sign-ups.
-To see how I increased website traffic and conversion rate, view my SEO portfolio.
+Additionally, by focusing on the user’s search experience, I increased website traffic and conversion rate.
+View my SEO portfolio for examples.

 Version 1.0 of the store went live with only the basics in place and the goal of making improvements.
 After launch, I observed patterns to determine what to strengthen first to improve important areas like navigation, conversion rate, and organic traffic.